Storyflow Logo

 What is the best brainstorming tool for marketing teams?

-For most marketing teams the best brainstorming tool in 2026 is Storyflow, because it carries a campaign idea from the workshop to the brief on one canvas the AI can read.
-For large live facilitated workshops, Mural and Miro are stronger, and design-led teams already in Figma or Canva will have the least friction with FigJam or Canva.
-The right answer depends on which part of the brainstorm your team keeps getting stuck on: capturing ideas, developing them, or turning them into a brief.
+For most marketing teams the best brainstorming tool in 2026 is Storyflow, because it carries a campaign idea from workshop to brief on one canvas the AI can read.
+Mural and Miro are stronger for large facilitated workshops; FigJam and Canva fit design-led teams already in those ecosystems.

 The quick answer